soubh1k/jekyll-theme-chirpy/_posts/2020-05-14-implement-trie.md

 **Solution Approach**

-* Initialiaze the trie by creating a `head` node.
+* Initialize the trie by creating a `head` node.
 Every node in the trie contains a vector of 26 child nodes.
 Initially, the children of `head` are `NULL`.
 * There is also a boolean variable `present` which denotes whether the word ending at that particular node should be in the trie or not.
 * For `insert` operation, we check if corresponding characters are present in the trie or not.
 If they are, we simply proceed to the next character.
 Otherwise, we create a new child to trie.
 Finally, we reach the end of the stirng and set `present` to `true` denoting the fact that the string ending at that node is present in the trie.
 * For `search` operation, we simply check if corresponding children of the nodes are present in the trie or not.
 If we cannot find a child for any character in the string, we return `false`.
 Otherwise, we traverse the trie until we reach the end of the string.
 Finally, we check if the value of `present` in the node is `true` or not.
 If not, then that word was never inserted into the trie.
 Otherwise we return `true`.